Best practices for using Office 365 on a slow network

 Common issues: Besides bandwidth and latency, other issues have an impact on network performance and are often unpredictable.
 Network performance can fluctuate based on the time of the day or your physical location.
 The network can become clogged when certain events occur that spike the use of the Internet, such as a natural disaster or a major public event.
 The size and complexity of the page being loaded and the number and size of files being transferred have a direct bearing on performance.
 A WiFi connection can temporarily degrade: for example, you poll a large conference meeting of thousands by requesting everyone to tweet at the same time.

-Considerations for a satellite network: A satellite network is useful when a terrestrial network is not feasible, such as the back country, a cruise ship, or a remote scientific area.
+Considerations for a satellite network: A satellite network is useful when a terrestrial network is not feasible, such as the back country/region, a cruise ship, or a remote scientific area.
 These networks rely on satellites positioned in a geosynchronous orbit 22,000 miles above the equator.
 However, a transmission actually travels about 90,000 miles, and so a satellite network has a slower latency (500 ms or more) than a terrestrial network (20 to 50ms).
 Under the best of conditions, you may not notice this latency, but for downloading large files, streaming videos, and playing games, you probably will.
 Another issue is "rain fade" in which heavy weather, such as thunderstorms and blizzards, can temporarily interrupt satellite transmission.

 Are you sure it's the network?